ChrisHuie/WebDevWorkshop/README.md

 #### What is programming?
 Programming is giving your computer a set of instructions to perform a task.
-It's similar to creating a recipe that someone else then has to follow.
+It's very similar to creating a recipe that someone else then has to follow.
-This should become more clear as we dive in :-)
+So let's get started telling our computer to "cook" up some awesome things for us.

 ## Want to Code Along With Me?